Leadership: Refocusing on the fundamentals

 Before joining Kraft Heinz, Miguel spent 20 years with Anheuser-Busch InBev SA/NV (AB InBev) and its predecessors.
 Most recently, he served as Chief of Special Global Projects – Marketing from January 2019 to June 2019.

-Tim Ryan is PwC's US Chair and Senior Partner.
+Tim Ryan is Former PwC US Senior Partner.
 A forward-thinking leader committed to driving human-led, tech-powered outcomes to build trust in society and solve important problems, Tim has a proven record advancing strategy, growth, innovation, and upskilling.
 He reimagined PwC leading a complete digital transformation and launching a bold new strategy – The New Equation – to get ahead of the rapid pace of change bringing the best people, capabilities and technology together to support clients in building trust and delivering sustained outcomes.
 Equity is foundational to Tim’s trust-based leadership – he is also the founder of CEO Action for Diversity & Inclusion.

 Episode transcript